Additional Requirements of STEM Extension OPT

 Reporting requirements are very strict during the 17-month OPT extension.
 Failure to meet these reporting requirements will result in the termination of your F-1 status and EAD card.

-- You must report your change of residential address, legal name, employer name, employer address, and/or loss of employment to the International Office within 10 days of the change by submitting the Post Completion OPT Reporting Survey.
+- You must report any change of residential address, legal name, employer name, employer address, and/or loss of employment within 10 days

 - Your employer is required to report to the International Office within 48 hours in the event of your termination or departure from your job by e-mailing email@example.com.